-Realtors should collaborate with other agents from time-to-time.
-While the thought of sharing commissions drives away most realtors at the thought of collaborating with others, the fact remains that by collaborating with other realtors and pooling resources, one can benefit from the other person’s knowledge, contacts and experience.
-Realtors can represent multiple clients at once by collaborating with other realtors, and truly build a base for their career.
+Realtors should collaborate with other agents from time to time.
+While the thought of sharing commissions drives away most realtors at the thought of collaborating with others, the fact remains that by collaborating with others and pooling resources, one can benefit from the other person’s knowledge, contacts, and experience.
+Realtors can represent multiple clients at once by collaborating with other realtors, and truly building a base for their careers.

 4. Leverage your Firm’s Repute

 Realtors often work with a brokerage firm and if you are lucky enough to be associated with a known brokerage firm, or work under a well-known realtor you should use that to your advantage. while introducing yourself to prospective clients and buyers, use your brokerage firm’s name alongside to create an impact.
 Hence, even if a prospective client hasn’t heard of you, he/she will think of you highly due to your company and its repute.